Cheap Ways to Move Across the Country

 If parting with your furniture is not an option, then you'll need to find a way to move it.
 This is where pricing gets a little tricky.
 I recommend getting free quotes from multiple cross-country moving companies so that you'll have an idea of what it's going to cost to hire professionals.

 Any extremely large or awkward items will be very expensive to move.
 These include pianos, pool tables, aquariums, storage sheds, gun safes, etc. They'll be expensive if you hire a company and difficult to move on your own.
 Take this into consideration when deciding on what you're going to take and how you're going to move.
+Companies such as U-Ship offer shipping services for almost any item from moving households, to vehicles, boats, pets, etc so check them out if you can't figure out a reasonable way to get some of your items moved.

 The cheapest way to move furniture is to rent a moving truck or trailer and drive it yourself.
 Just remember that there is a huge difference between doing everything yourself and letting professionals do everything for you.
 It takes a lot of effort to move a household across the country, so make sure you are both physically and mentally prepared.
+This website covers the pros and cons of all of the different long distance moving options to choose from for your household size and budget.

 Here's what you'll need to consider: